-Looking at the average annual premiums of both companies, Geico offers cheaper insurance across the board.
+Looking at the average annual premiums of both companies, Geico offers cheaper insurance.
 Regardless of age, credit score and driving history, you will most likely receive a lower quote from Geico than you will from Progressive.

 Which company offers better discounts?

 Although Geico offers more affordable premiums, Progressive offers a wider lineup of discounts.
-Progressive offers several discount options that Geico does not, including accident forgiveness, savings for being a teen driver, homeowner savings and discounts for being with the company for an extended period of time.
+Progressive offers several discount options that Geico does not, including accident forgiveness and savings for being a teen driver.
 Progressive also offers discounts for paying your premium in full, going paperless, signing up for automatic payments and more.